Slendyvn/Lua-Executor/README.md

 ## TURN OFF YOUR REAL TIME PROTECTION BEFORE INSTALLING
-## where to download? read the readme first brochacho

 # Lua-Executor
 - this is the source
 - this Executor is discontinued however its still works and functionable